alisi1989/RFMIX2-Pipeline-to-plot/README.md

 The output file generated is "Tagore/Mozabite1/Mozabite1_ind1_tagore.bed"

-7. Plot with Tagore
+7. Plot with LAP

-Install Tagore using "pip3 install tagore" and also ensure that you have rsvg installed ("pip3 install rsvg" or "brew install rsvg").

-Run the command "tagore --help" to see how to plot the results.
+Run the command "python LAP.py --help" to see how to plot the results.
 For instance, you can run the following command to generate a plot in png format:

 <pre>
 <code>
-tagore -i Tagore/Mozabite1/Mozabite1_ind1_tagore.bed -p Tagore/Mozabite1/Mozabite1_ind1_tagore -b hg38 -ofmt png
+python LAP.py -I Mozabite1/Mozabite1_ind1_tagore.bed -O Tagore/Mozabite1/Mozabite1_ind1_tagore -B hg38
 </code>
 </pre>

-Here, "Tagore/Mozabite1/Mozabite1_ind1_tagore.bed" is the file generated in Step 6 above; -p is the prefix of the output file; -b is the genome reference build; -ofmt is the output format
+Here, "Mozabite1/Mozabite1_ind1_tagore.bed" is the file generated in Step 6 above; -O is the prefix of the output file; -B is the genome reference build

-You can choose between PNG or PDF output format.
-In addition, an SVG file will be generated automatically, which can be edited with the Illustrator software.
-Please note that Tagore does not provide a legend for plots.
+An SVG file will be generated automatically, which can be edited with the Illustrator software.
+Please note that LAP.py does not provide a legend for plots.
+Use LAP_legend.py instead.

 For any questions about this pipeline, please contact Alessandro Lisi by email, alisi@usc.edu